Level 2 vs Level 1 EV Charger — Do You Actually Need the Upgrade

 Simple.
 Honest.
 Based on how you actually live.

+That’s what makes this framework useful to us everyday drivers — it skips the spec-sheet theater and just asks the one question that matters.
 The EV industry has a financial interest in selling you charger hardware and installation services.
 That doesn’t make Level 2 wrong — for the right use case, it’s genuinely the better tool.
-But a lot of people reading this have short commutes, long overnight windows, and a standard outlet in their garage already.
+But a lot of people reading this have short commutes, long overnight windows, and a standard outlet already waiting in the garage.
 For them, Level 1 isn’t a compromise.
 It’s the correct answer.

 Mark Wilson